 - N-gram model: a model for sequences that also makes a Markov assumption, but has no hidden variables. - Naive Bayes: a model with hidden variables (the classes) but no sequential dependencies. - HMM: a model for sequences with hidden variables.

 Like many other models with hidden variables, we will use Bayes' Rule to help us infer the values of those variables.

-We usually assume hidden variables are observed during training-annotated data In the next class, we'll discuss what to do if we don't have that training data.
+We usually assume hidden variables are observed during training-annotated data

 Formalizing the tagging problem